noahjahn/docker-workshop/docs/vitepress.md

 :::

-Now we just need to add the install and build `RUN` instructions
+Now we just need to add the installation and build `RUN` instructions

 ::: code-group